evolvedbinary/hsg-project-wiki/Update.md

         - `3.
 Apply hsg-project settings to eXist`

 1. If you use eXist to preview website content, then proceed to [Start eXist](setup#start-exist) and then perform the steps under [Deploy all repositories to eXist](setup#deploy-all-repositories-to-exist).
 Otherwise, you're all set with the latest version of all of our software.

-> **Note:** Until hsg is updated to eXist 5, you must Transmit to publish to the website; oXygen's `Upload current file to history.state.gov` command will not work.
-See [Connect to hsg with Transmit](setup#connect-to-hsg-with-transmit).